Hyphens, En Dashes, and Em Dashes

 En Dashes

-The en dash (–) is rather longer and thinner than the hyphen.
-It is used:
+The en dash (–) is rather longer than the hyphen – in fact, it is meant to be the width of the letter N. It is used:

-• To link words in compound adjectives when they already include compounds or proper nouns (e.g. An American diner–inspired café)
+- To link words in compound adjectives when they already include a compound term (e.g., an American diner–inspired café)

-En dashes may also be used parenthetically, especially in British English.
-Typically, when using en dashes like this, you would have a space before and after each dash:
+En dashes may also be used parenthetically to add extra information into the middle or at the end of a sentence.
+This is most common in British English (American English typically uses unspaced em dashes for this).
+In most cases, when using en dashes like this, you would have a space before and after the dash:

-If you’re a decent proofreader – as I’m sure you are – you’ll use dashes correctly.
+If you’re an attentive proofreader – as I’m sure you are – you’ll use dashes correctly.

-The em dash (—) is the longest of all dashes.
-These dashes are mainly used to set off parenthetical information, especially in US English, like so:
+The em dash (—) is the longest of the dashes, and it is traditionally the width of the letter M. These dashes are mainly used to set off parenthetical information, especially in US English, like so:

 These days, Christmas—the most magical time of the year—seems to start in October.

-Some style guides recommend placing spaces before and after each dash, but this is not usually the case.
-Don’t forget to check your client’s style guide.
+Some style guides (such as The AP Stylebook) recommend placing spaces before and after each dash, but this is not usually the case.
+As ever, it is vital to check the relevant style guide so you know exactly how to present this punctuation.

 Em dashes may also be used like a colon to indicate extra information: